saper/isoc-wp/readme.markdown

 1. From the left-hand column, find the Appearance section and click Widgets
 2. Find Home Slideshow Widget Area
-**	Text widget is for Social Media – Be sure to upload social icons into Media Library (or theme images directory), grab the URL.
-Replace img src location with correct image source URL; add link URL to the <a href=””> tag.
+**	Text widget is for Social Media - Be sure to upload social icons into Media Library (or theme images directory), grab the URL.
+Replace img src location with correct image source URL; add link URL to the `<a href="">` tag.
 **	Save.
 3. Find Home Slideshow Widget Area2
 *	Add text (no title) with link to appropriate page or section on web site.